 All in all, you want to make sure your page loading speed is as high as possible.
 A good way to start is to analyze your page speed with Google’s PageSpeed Insights.

 Google does not just look for images.
 It looks for images with alt text.
 That’s why it’s important to add relevant keywords to your image name and meta description.

 We use SEO features in LianaCMS to add meta descriptions to images we use in any blog post.

 Dwell time is the amount of time that passes between the moment you click a search result and return back to the SERPs (search engine results page).

 This time range should be as large as possible as Google considers dwell time an important ranking factor.

 Some ways to achieve it:

-- Ensure rich multimedia experience: try to use diversified types of content in your blog pieces, such as video files, audio, diagrams, charts, quizzes, games and infographics.
+- Ensure rich multimedia experience: try to use diversified types of content in your blog pieces, such as video files, audio, diagrams, charts, quizzes, games, and infographics.

-- Think of first sentences: make the intro to your blog posts as enticing as possible to make them want to read till the end.
+- Think of the first sentences: make the intro to your blog posts as enticing as possible to make them want to read till the end.
 Leave a hook that makes it interesting to read until the end.